Why we never change our published constants after the fact (and publish them on day one)

 |---|---|

-The hard cases — when weights legitimately need to change
+The hard cases — when a constant legitimately needs to change

-Pre-commitment doesn't mean weights can never change.
+Pre-commitment doesn't mean constants can never change.
 It means changes are public events with stated reasons.
-There are three cases where we expect to bump weights over time:
+There are three cases where we expect to bump one over time:

 Why this matters more than it might seem